Increase metrics limit setting for Datadog#

 SERVICE_INTEGRATION_IDfor your Datadog integration with

 Change the value of

 avn service integration-update SERVICE_INTEGRATION_ID --project PROJECT_NAME -c max_jmx_metrics=LIMIT

-Please gradually increase the value, and monitor the memory usage on the cluster.
+We recommend you gradually increase the value and monitor the memory usage on the cluster.